 De-Energize First: Never assume a circuit is dead.
 De-energize the panel and use your Klein Tools voltage tester to confirm zero voltage before touching wires.

 Verify Tester Function: Before each use, check the tester’s functionality on a known live circuit.
-This ensures the device is operational and can be trusted for accurate results.
+This ensures the device is operational and reliable, producing accurate results.

 Avoid Wet Conditions: Always ensure your surroundings, hands, and equipment are dry.
-Water increases conductivity and dramatically raises shock risks.
+Water increases conductivity and significantly increases shock risk.

 3. Importance of Sun-Protection Arm Sleeves (Detailed Description)